BMainardes/GuardButton-YOLOV8/README.md

 Security cameras
 Software:

-Python for machine learning and automation scripts OpenCV for image manipulation
+Python for machine learning, backend and automation scripts MySQL
-TensorFlow/Keras or PyTorch for model training
-Flask or Django for backend
-MySQL/PostgreSQL for data storage
 Firebase or Twilio for sending notifications
 Machine Learning:

 YOLO (You Only Look Once): For real-time object detection

 # Cloning the Repository
 ```
 git clone https://github.com/BMainardes/GuardButton-YOLOV8.git